remix-run/remix/docs/tutorials/jokes.md

 https://pris.ly/d/getting-started
 ```

 Now that we've got prisma initialized, we can start modeling our app data.
-Because this isn't a prisma tutorial, I'll just hand you that and you can read more about the prisma scheme from [their docs](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference):
+Because this isn't a prisma tutorial, I'll hand you that and you can read more about the prisma scheme from [their docs](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference):

 ```ts filename=prisma/schema.prisma lines=[13-19]
 // This is your Prisma schema file,